 6. Constant worry or looking over your shoulder

-When a person is constantly looking over his or her shoulder, worrying about the boss walking by or what a co-worker might think, there is a degree of discontentment.
-It is never fun worrying about what the boss will ask you to do next or concerned about what your next-door work neighbor might say.
-If this has become a constant concern for you, then the issue needs to be addressed to the appropriate person(s).
-Though worrying may not be a certain sign of job dissatisfaction, it can definitely lead to it.
+There is a degree of discontentment when a person constantly looks over their shoulder, worrying about the boss walking by or what a co-worker might think.
+It is never fun worrying about what the boss will ask you to do next or being concerned about what your next-door work neighbor might say.
+If this has become a constant concern for you, the issue must be addressed to the appropriate person(s).
+Though worrying may not be a sure sign of job dissatisfaction, it can lead to it.

 7. Withdrawing from co-workers and supervisor

 Were you once a bubbly and outgoing person but now are quiet and withdrawn?
-Did you regularly attend lunches or after-work gatherings with colleagues but have distanced yourself instead?
-Retreating into your own world and wishing to be away from others is an excellent indicator of discontentment in the workplace.
+Did you regularly attend lunches or after-work gatherings with colleagues but have distanced yourself?
+Retreating into your world and wishing to be away from others is an excellent indicator of discontentment in the workplace.

 Humans are social beings, and the work environment is no different.
 Interaction is necessary for many.
 Being shy or keeping certain matters private is one thing, but cutting yourself off from co-workers is another.
-Everyone should have at least one person at work that you can confide in—a person to share good news and challenges and enjoy the other’s company.
+Everyone should have at least one person at work to confide in—a person to share good news and challenges and enjoy the other’s company.

 As mentioned earlier, a lack of focus can be a symptom of job dissatisfaction.
 Daydreaming is another form of being unfocused.
-Some people daydream as a creative outlet, while others fantasize about other careers or a different life.
-If you find yourself contemplating the “what if’s” or various job options, you will not be in the right career.
+Some people daydream as a creative outlet, while others fantasize about other careers or different life.
+If you are contemplating the “what if’s” or various job options, you will not be in the right career.

 Life is too short to spend in a career you hate!

-Recognize job dissatisfaction indicators, examine your life, and make the necessary adjustments to ensure a happy and fulfilling life.
-I’m not saying quit your current job right away; take the time to assess your financial situation, talk to your significant other, and start making the transition toward a more meaningful career!
+Recognize job dissatisfaction indicators, examine your life, and make adjustments to ensure a happy and fulfilling life.
+I’m not saying quit your current job immediately; take the time to assess your financial situation, talk to your significant other, and start transitioning toward a more meaningful career!